Close

 Newsletter or weekly email - which delivers greater client retention?

 Human nature is to stick with what we know.
 Familiarity is key, and much like an old friend, your clients’ loyalty is based on the time and effort you invest in them and how good you are at staying in touch.
-Perceived indifference is the reason why 71% of customers take their business elsewhere.
+Perceived indifference is the reason why customers may look to take their business elsewhere.

 Email marketing still remains an easy way to maintain the relationship and is still probably your most cost-effective client retention tool, but what should you use to do the work – a weekly email or a monthly newsletter?